futoin/specs/draft/ftn19_if_xfer_engine.md

 Periods are accounted per calendar with operator configured timezone.
 Per account holder limits are accounted in base currency.

-*Note: risk assessment must be done for all activity even if limits are not hit, but that should be asynchronously.*
+*Note: risk assessment must be done for all activity even if limits are not hit, but that should be done asynchronously.*

 ### 2.4.1.
 Limit groups